FIS Reports Third Quarter 2020 Results

 On a GAAP basis, revenue increased 13% to $3,197 million, primarily due to the July 31, 2019 acquisition of Worldpay, Inc. (Worldpay).
 Net earnings attributable to common stockholders was $20 million or $0.03 per diluted share.

-On an adjusted basis, organic revenue increased 5 percent over the prior year period.
-Adjusted EBITDA margin expanded 350 basis points over the prior year period to 42.2 percent.
-Adjusted net earnings was $751 million or $1.43 per diluted share.
+On an organic basis, revenue increased 1% as compared to the prior year period, primarily due to consumer spending trends associated with the ongoing COVID-19 pandemic.
+Adjusted EBITDA margin expanded by 30 basis points (bps) over the prior year period to 42.5%, primarily due to the achievement of Worldpay cost synergies.
+Adjusted net earnings were $887 million or $1.42 per diluted share.

 - Merchant Solutions:

 Third quarter revenue increased 44% to $1,017 million, primarily due to the Worldpay acquisition.
 On an organic basis, revenue was relatively flat compared to the prior year period.
 When adjusting for the shifted timing of the U.S. tax filing deadline, organic growth increased 14% sequentially as compared to the second quarter, primarily due to continued marquee client wins and improving consumer spending trends associated with the ongoing COVID-19 pandemic.
 Adjusted EBITDA margin was 47.9%.

 - Banking Solutions: